NCIOCPL/r4r-content/resources/resource10.md

     - doc: cbiit
 pocs: []
 ---
-The tool extracts deep phenotypic information from the clinical narrative at the document-, episode-, and patient-level.
-The final output is FHIR compliant patient-level phenotypic summary which can be consumed by research warehouses or the DeepPhe native visualization tool.
+cTAKES extracts deep phenotypic information from the clinical narrative at the document, episode, and patient level.
+The final output is a Fast Healthcare Interoperability Resources (FHIR)-compliant, patient-level phenotypic summary which can be consumed by research warehouses or the DeepPhe native visualization tool.